MikeParish/mikecodes/_posts/2021-03-24-php-for-sharing-navbars-footers-and-other-repeated-elements-across-a-website.md

 3. Since the navbar, footer, and sidebars are all repeated on most pages, you use these elements and PHP files almost like you would use components in Vue.js (or maybe it's the other way around)
 4. There's one central file for each element, and as updates are needed, the links or information can be updated in one place, rather than by needing to edit every page of the site where an element appears (which is bad form, tedious, and increases the chances of making an error)
 5. In some files, where all of these elements appear, 50-150 lines of code have been replaced by 12 lines
+6. These parts of the webpage are now server-side and compiled there before reaching the browser

 Overall, it took longer to write this blog post than it did to refactor the HTML and add PHP to the files!
 ## Further Reading